garylirocks/quickrefs/sql-server.markdown

 1. Check syntax, generate a parse tree of db objects
 1. Parse tree -> *Algebrizer* for bindings -> processor tree
     1. Validates columns and object exists, identifies data types
 1. Generates *query_hash*, check if a cache exists in the plan cache
+    - Different explicit parameter values could cause a different plan
+    - If you use a parameter in your query, `OPTION (RECOMPILE)` causes the query compiler to replace the variable with its value
-1. If no cache, *query optimizer* generates several execution plans
+2. If no cache, *query optimizer* generates several execution plans
-1. Plan executed -> results
+3. Plan executed -> results

 Query optimizer